yueliu1999/Awesome-Deep-Graph-Clustering/README.md

 ## Citation

 ```
+@article{ELCRec,
+  title={End-to-end Learnable Clustering for Intent Learning in Recommendation},
+  author={Liu, Yue and Zhu, Shihao and Xia, Jun and Ma, Yingwei and Ma, Jian and Zhong, Wenliang and Zhang, Guannan and Zhang, Kejun and Liu, Xinwang},
+  booktitle={Proceedings of International Conference on Neural Information Processing Systems},
+  year={2024}
+}

 @article{deep_graph_clustering_survey,
   title={A Survey of Deep Graph Clustering: Taxonomy, Challenge, and Application},
   author={Liu, Yue and Xia, Jun and Zhou, Sihang and Wang, Siwei and Guo, Xifeng and Yang, Xihong and Liang, Ke and Tu, Wenxuan and Li, Z. Stan and Liu, Xinwang},